kartik-v/yii2-widgets/README.md

 This extension enhances or adds functionality to existing Yii Framework 2 Widgets to make available other bundled features available in Bootstrap 3.0, new HTML 5 features and affiliated Bootstrap extras.
 The widgets currently available are:

 > NOTE: This extension depends on the [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
+Check the
-Check the composer.json in the root folder for extension dependencies.
-Note: Yii 2 framework is still in active development, and until a fullly stable Yii2 release, your core yii2-bootstrap packages (and its dependency versions) may be updated when you install or update this extension.
+[composer.json](https://github.com/kartik-v/yii2-widgets/blob/master/composer.json) for this extension's requirements and dependencies.
-You need to lock your composer package versions for your specific app and test for extension break if you do not wish to auto update dependencies.
+Note: Yii 2 framework is still in active development, and until a fully stable Yii2 release, your core yii2-bootstrap packages (and its dependencies) may be updated when you install or update this extension.
+You may need to lock your composer package versions for your specific app, and test for extension break if you do not wish to auto update dependencies.

 ### Forms/Inputs